CyradisNyx/home-server/readme.txt

 # home-server

-Ensure ffmpeg/libav installed (edit views.py depending on which you use)
+Ensure ffmpeg/libav installed (edit views.py depending on which you use) TEMP_DIR and FILES_DIR must both be accessible by webserver

 DIY config
   - Create instance folder in project dir